 The Back button navigates back to previously viewed screens in the app.
 It will stop when you reach the beginning of the experiences that have been shown in the app, and will not navigate to other apps.

 Cortana is your personal assistant in Windows Mixed Reality, just like on PC and phone.
-HoloLens has a built-in microphone, but other headsets may require additional hardware.
-Use Cortana to open apps, restart your HoloLens, look things up online, and more.
+HoloLens has a built-in microphone, but immersive headsets may require additional hardware.
+Use Cortana to open apps, restart your device, look things up online, and more.
 Developers may also choose to integrate Cortana into their experiences.

 You can also use voice commands to get around your home.
 For example, point at a button (using gaze or a controller, depending on the device) and say “Select.”
 Other voice commands include “Go home,” “Bigger,” “Smaller,” “Close,” and “Face me.”